ILIAS-eLearning/ILIAS/components/ILIAS/Survey/ROADMAP.md

 # Roadmap

+## Ongoing

+### Improve Architecture

+- Move all DB/Session access to repository pattern
+- Service/Factory structure, improve DI handling
+- Factor business logic out of UI classes

 ## Short Term

 The survey module is using a larger number of HTML templates, sometimes even inputs are rendered via HTML templates.
 This should be removed and transferred to KS presentations, as a part of this https://mantis.ilias.de/view.php?id=25211 should be fixed.

-## Mid Term

-### Improve Architecture

-- Introduce repository pattern
-- Improve DI handling
-- Factor business logic out of UI classes
+## Improve Usability of question table

+The legacy question table contains some obsucur and unique features.
+When migrating to the KS data table these things (e.g. indentation) must go.

 ### Refactoring of Constraint Handling